bb829/custom-wp-theme/README.md

-# custom-wp-theme
-<h1>A work-in-progress WordPress theme as part of a personal project.</h1>
+# A work-in-progress WordPress theme as part of a personal project

 <h2>Short term roadmap</h2>
 Universal content block